numbas/editor/docs/exam/reference.rst

         Add to a queue
             Add this exam to a :ref:`queue <item_queues>`.

+        Analyse attempt data
+            This action is only available when :term:`Allow students to download their attempt data?` is turned on.

+            See :ref:`offline-analysis`.

     Download
         Links to download standalone packages of the exam.